-Visualization techniques are used to enhance the public's understanding of the TPO's work whenever possible.
-This is most important where it can simplify confusing information through the use of diagrams and maps.
-Infographics can also be a very effective way to communicate complex technical material and ideas in an easily digested format for stakeholders and the public.
+We use visualization techniques to enhance the public's understanding of the TPO's work whenever possible.
+This includes using graphics, video, and Geographic Information Systems (GIS), which are all very effective ways to communicate complex technical material and ideas in an easily digested format.

 While the use of visual tools to clarify complex work has become more common in the TPO's daily work, it is worth noting the importance of these practices, especially in the Mobility Plan and the TIP.
 The most recent version of the Mobility Plan included visuals throughout.
-Early in the process, instead of simply providing a list of projects, an interactive map was made available that allowed the public to search for projects of interest based on location.
+Instead of simply providing a list of projects, an interactive map was made available that allowed the public to search for projects of interest based on location.
 It also allowed individuals to comment on that project directly on the map to provide an easier way to participate in project selection and encourage a greater number of comments.
-Infographics were also used, both in the plan itself and in presentation materials for both formal presentations and pop-up events.
-These visuals helped break down complex material to make it more easily understood by the public.
-While the TIP does not include as many visuals as the Mobility Plan, presentations, which serve as an overview of the complex processes involved in this program, rely heavily on visual tools.